ryanxingql/rbqe/README.md

 We use [RAISE](http://loki.disi.unitn.it/RAISE/) as raw image dataset.
 Download the TIFF images in RAISE, or prepare your own raw images.

-All files below are prepared in [Google Drive](https://drive.google.com/drive/folders/16cAPczm_FQT5-U636QdzUXaQZikc6VeO?usp=sharing) (Chinese researchers: [北航网盘](https://bhpan.buaa.edu.cn:443/link/93D1D94FD95BC0E5199AFAD646E6D55D)).
+All files below are prepared in [Google Drive](https://drive.google.com/drive/folders/16cAPczm_FQT5-U636QdzUXaQZikc6VeO?usp=sharing) (For Chinese researchers: [百度网盘](https://pan.baidu.com/s/1U9BtmZVxno_ZAON17XRBjg), 提取码rbqe).
 For demo, we prepare only 5 raw TIFF images.

 **Overview**